Lee Tzu Pheng

-Anne Lee Tzu Pheng (born May 13, 1946) is a Singaporean poet.
+Anne Lee Tzu Pheng (born 13 May 1946) is a Singaporean poet.
 She has five volumes of poems to her name; of these, the first three, Prospect of a Drowning (1980), Against the Next Wave (1988) and The Brink of An Amen (1991) were winners of the National Book Development Council of Singapore (NBDCS) Award.
 After converting to Catholicism, Lee Tzu Pheng added Anne to her name to reflect her new faith.

-Life and career
+Early life and education

-Born in Singapore (while it was under British rule), Lee Tzu Pheng was educated at Raffles Girls' Secondary School.
-She has a Ph.D. in English from the University of Singapore in 1973, from where she retired as a Senior Lecturer in its English Department.
-She is divorced from her ex-husband, Ban Kah Choon (who was once Head of English, National University of Singapore), and has one daughter, Jane Ban Li Hian.
+Lee was born on 13 May 1946 in Singapore.
+She was educated at Raffles Girls' Secondary School and then obtained a Ph.D. in English from the University of Singapore in 1973.

+Career

+Lee worked as a senior lecturer in the English Department of National University of Singapore.

+In 1985, Lee was awarded the Cultural Medallion in Literature.

+In 1995, Lee was awarded the Gabriela Mistral Award by the Chilean government in commemoration of the 50th anniversary of Chilean poet Gabriela Mistral winning the Nobel Prize in Literature.
+The award was given to 50 foreign writers and Lee was the only Singaporean receiving it.

 Style of writing

 Lee's poetry is meditative and lyrical in nature and with themes such as the individual's search for identity and larger unifying humanity in Against the Next Wave (1988) and The Brink of an Amen (1991).
 Her later poetry increasingly questions faith and religion, evident in her work, Lambada by Galilee (1999).
 However, her most anthologised work to date is an early poem, My Country and My People (1976), which expresses her ambivalent attitude towards patriotism and nationhood.
 For Lee, more often than not, poetry is an expression of the poet's experiences in life.